Arnljot: Performance history

-The original performance of Arnljot as an opera was put on on April 13, 1910, at the Royal Theater in Stockholm.
+The original performance of Arnljot as an opera was put on on April 13, 1910, at the Royal Opera in Stockholm.
 However, Wilhelm Peterson-Berger had already two years earlier allowed amateurs to perform parts of the texts and music on Frösön on a midsummer night eve.
 Nearly 3.000 persons witnessed this amateur performance of the Arnljot play.

 Today, each summer the Arnljot play (the opera is performed as a play, but the texts and music remains the same) staged in an outdoor environment on the island of Frösön, close to where the actual premiere took place in 1908.
 The background of the stage is a panoramic view over Storsjön and Oviksfjällen; thus, when the audience hears the introduction tune of the opera, they see the same view as Wilhelm Peterson-Berger did when he created the opera.
 2012 is the 73rd summer with Arnljot on Frösön since 1935.